nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-privacy-policy.md

 If you do not wish to enable it, JavaSnipt will still function with just the **JavaSnipt Blocker** extension enabled.
 You will have to manually add websites in the main JavaSnipt app, however.

 {% include app_store_link.html marginTop=true javasnipt=true %}

+## Source Code Nutrition Label

+You shouldn't have to worry JavaSnipt is using some privacy-sucking third-party library.
+You should know what code goes into your apps.

+Generally speaking, there are two kinds of third-party code used by apps: those used inside the app, and those used to build the app.

+Code used in the app is included with JavaSnipt's code and will run on your device.
+For example, if an app shows ads from Facebook, it might include the Facebook SDK (JavaSnipt does neither).

+Then there's code used to build the app, which is *not* included with JavaSnipt.
+It only runs on my computer when I make a new version of the app.

+Third-party code included in JavaSnipt:

+- None

+Third-party code used to build JavaSnipt:

+- None